aak2003/BruteForceDictionary/README.md

 Edit:
-A 30 qubit quantum computer ,doing a trillion operations per second, will take (1 trillion/summation(94Pn))*60*60*24*365 years to finish this attack.
+A 30 qubit quantum computer ,doing a trillion operations per second, will take (1 trillion/summation(94Pn)) x 60 x 60 x 24 x 365 years to finish this attack.

 Try a distributed computing network of quantum computers.